 All the knowledge and practical points of interest that have been collected over the past three years, have been bundled in a manure processing manual, specifically written for dairy farmers.
 This manual starts with a thinking exercises to determine the guidelines for the manure processing project.
 Questions such as “Which scale size fits your company?” or “Who will operate the installation?” are discussed.
 Next, an overview is given of the techniques that can be applied to bovine manure.
 Both the traditional manure processing techniques as the more innovative solutions are discussed.
 Finally, a concise overview is given of the subsidy options and the applicable legislation.

-You can find the manual “solutions for the manure surplus in the milk farming” here (only in Dutch!).
+You can find the manual “solutions for the manure surplus in the milk farming” here (Dutch) or here (English).
 Although the manual is focused on cattle husbandry, the general information also applies to the processing of pig manure.